Connecticut Assault Lawyer

 Misdemeanors are less serious than felonies and any jail time resulting from misdemeanors cannot exceed one year.
 If someone used a deadly weapon in the commission of their Third Degree Assault, then their one-year jail sentence cannot be suspended or reduced by the sentencing judge.

-Once someone is arrested for Third Degree Assault, they will be required to post a bond and then appear in court on the very next business morning.
+Once someone is arrested for Assault in the Third Degree in Connecticut, they will be required to post a bond and then appear in court on the very next business morning.
 A few things will be required of someone at their court date.

 First, they will have to speak with a family relations officer.
 These officers act as the eyes and ears of the judge and it is their obligation to conduct an initial domestic violence safety assessment for the presiding judge.
 The judge considers this information during the Connecticut protective order hearing that takes place later that day.
 These family relations officers are not required to maintain confidentiality.